-§62-12-17(f). and §28-5-27(n) and (m).
-SB 371 directs that DJCS affect the usage of Community Corrections programming on the post incarceration side of the correctional continuum.
-In summary, there will be a significant increase in parolee and/or early release referrals to our Community Corrections programs.
+§62-12-17(f). and §28-5-27(n) and (m): SB 371 directs that DJCS affect the usage of community corrections programming on the post-incarceration side of the correctional continuum.
+In summary, there will be a significant increase in parolee and/or early release referrals to our community corrections programs.

-A master agreement and protocol with DJCS and the Division of Corrections (DOC) was developed to provide reimbursement to counties for the use of community corrections programs by eligible parolees.
+A master agreement and protocol with DJCS and the DOC was developed to provide reimbursement to counties for the use of community corrections programs by eligible parolees.
 This agreement is using an established "cost per client per day" as the basis for reimbursement.
 The established rate, policy and protocol will continue to be assessed and revisions may be made as needed.

-In order to facilitate the closer relationship between parole and community corrections programs necessitated by the above-referenced sections, the Community Corrections Subcommittee of the Governor's Committee on Crime, Delinquency, and Correction (hereinafter "the Subcommittee") revisited a section of the Community Corrections Program Guidelines pertaining to the acceptance of parolees.
+In order to facilitate the closer relationship between parole and community corrections programs necessitated by the above-referenced sections, the Community Corrections Subcommittee of the Governor's Committee on Crime, Delinquency, and Correction revisited a section of the Community Corrections Program Guidelines pertaining to the acceptance of parolees.
 In their former state, the guidelines excluded some types of parolees from being accepted to programs based on the nature of the offense(s) for which they were convicted.
 The Subcommittee has revised this section to make it consistent with the language and intent of the JRI.
 The revised language only excludes parolees who are not moderate or high risk from receiving services from day report centers, rather than offense-based exclusions while continuing to allow day report center discretion in accepting those parolees based on their programs capacity to do so.

-The master agreement and the protocol developed to facilitate the reimbursement to counties by the WV Division of Corrections began May 1, 2015.
-During the fiscal year all 28 Day Report Centers (DRC) participated in this project with a total of \$205,427.50 paid to them by the Division of Corrections (DOC) for services to support a variety of treatment, education and supervision services to parolees throughout the state.
+The master agreement and the protocol developed to facilitate the reimbursement to counties by the DOC began May 1, 2015.
+During the fiscal year, twenty-two (22) day report centers participated in this project with a total of \$188,851.00 paid to them by the DOC for services to support a variety of treatment, education and supervision services to parolees throughout the state.

-Attachment 1 Treatment Supervision State Code
+Attachment 1